essepuntato/rash/README.md

 A brief introduction of all the tools included in the Framework is provided in the [related page](https://github.com/essepuntato/rash/tree/master/tools), that includes also usage information.

 Please use the hashtag *#rashfwk* for referring to any of the entities defined in the RASH Framework via Twitter or other social platforms.
+There is also available a [Gitter room](https://gitter.im/essepuntato/rash) for discussing about the project.

-A list of papers introducing the RASH Framework is enclosed at the [end of this document](#papers-introducing-the-rash-framework).
+A list of papers introducing the RASH Framework is enclosed at the [end of this document](#papers-introducing-the-rash-framework), as well as a [list of all the papers](#rash-papers-accepted-in-scholarly-venues) accepted in scholarly venues that have been written in RASH.

 ## Venues that have adopted RASH as submission format
 * [2016 International Workshop on Semantics, Analytics, Visualisation: Enhancing Scholarly Data (SAVE-SD 2016)](http://cs.unibo.it/save-sd/2016/index.html), held during the [25th International World Wide Web Conference (WWW 2016)](http://www.www2016.ca/)